DrupalDevOps/Mirounga/README.md

 ### Alpine Linux

+The main reason for using Alpine Linux is that even for large images with many dependencies, such as when configuring PHP-FPM for usage with Drupal, the image size is relatively small compared to the more popular Ubuntu variants.

+For example, using Ubuntu as the base operating system, the PHP-FPM image in this stack would weight an average of 800MB after everything is installed.
+By contrast, the current PHP-FPM image for this stack comes in at around 200MB.

+When all components of the Docker stack are taken into consideration, the hard drive footprint of Alpine Linux is much smaller than Ubuntu, and orders of magnitude greater when compared to a traditional Vagrant-based virtual machine.

 Alpine Linux is a Linux distribution built around musl libc and BusyBox.
 The image is only 5 MB in size and has access to a package repository that is much more complete than other BusyBox based images.
 This makes Alpine Linux a great image base for utilities and even production applications.